vortesserax-wb/cidoc_crm_rdf/README.md

 - `rdfs:Resource. rdfs:label: rdfs:Literal` subPropertyOf `E1 CRM Entity.
 P1 is identified by: E41 Appellation`

 Note that according to the RDF Schema 1.1 specification, the domain (or range) of a property needs not necessarily be 'subClassOf' or 'equal' to the domain (or range) of its superproperties.
-With thisthe above definition, one can either directly use `rdfs:label` for providing a non-URI identifier/appellation for an instance of `E1 CRM Entity`, or use `P1 is identified by` for associating an additional URI-identifier with an instance of `E1 CRM Entity`, or use `P1 is identified by` and create an intermediate node (i.e. a URI-identifier for instance of `E41_Appellation`) for providing more detailed information about this appellation.
+With this definition, one can either directly use `rdfs:label` for providing a non-URI identifier/appellation for an instance of `E1 CRM Entity`, or use `P1 is identified by` for associating an additional URI-identifier with an instance of `E1 CRM Entity`, or use `P1 is identified by` and create an intermediate node (i.e. a URI-identifier for instance of `E41_Appellation`) for providing more detailed information about this appellation.
 A separate guideline will describe how to instantiate these cases if at all needed.

 &nbsp;